brikis98/yevgeniy-brikman-homepage/_posts/2020-01-17-skin-in-the-game.md

 Example from [this blog post](https://squidarth.com/math/2018/11/28/ergodicity.html): a game where you flip a coin, and if you get heads, you win 50% of your bet, and if you get tails, you lose 40% of your bet.

 - **Time average**: If you actually play this game as one person, on a long enough timeline, you end up losing all of your money!
-- **Ensemble average**: If you were to compute the expected value of all possible states of the system (e.g., heads-heads-tails, tails-heads-heads-tails, etc), you'd expect to make roughly +5%.
+- **Ensemble average**: If you were to compute the expected value of all possible states of the system (e.g., heads-heads-tails, tails-heads-heads-tails, etc.), you'd expect to make roughly +5%.

 Example playthrough: